levante-framework/levante_translations/README.md

 export PLAY_DOT_HT_USER_ID=<USER_ID>
 [then exit the editor and do "source ~/.zshrc"]

-You will also need to install ffmpeg to hear some of the audio.
+You may also need to install ffmpeg to hear some of the audio.

 [Hopefully the Dashboard will now run:] python (or py) dashboard.py

 ### Generating Audio Files